rocket7642/CSS143B/homework/homework5/problem_1/readme.md

     }
 ```

-The unit tests should follow the same code pattern as other provided complete unit tests such as for height:
+The unit tests (same for part 3 and 4) should follow the same code pattern as other provided complete unit tests such as for height:

 ```java
     @Test